bhattsameer/NumSpy-older/README.md

 # NumSpy

 Find details of any mobile number in india.
-Need python 3.6

-steps: Enter all the numbers you want to search in Numbers.list file and save it, this script can able to scan more than 1 number in a single run.
-After completing numbers.list, just open up your terminal and type python NumSpy.py

-and all found details will stored into output.txt file.
+A TruceCaller Indian number Search ApI.

 # Required
 + Python 3.x